jemgillam/newnewsite/_posts/2022-06-07-spec-news-podcast.md

 ---
 layout: post
-title: Spec News - A New GraphQL Podacast
+title: Spec News - A New GraphQL Podcast from the Graphile team
 date: 2022/06-07 01:00:00
 tags: announcements, podcast, graphql
 ---